osmansen/ERPNext-GFPicker/README.md

 # ERPNext-GFPicker

 This script adds a "Drive" button in the file attachment dialog of ERPNext.
 The button allows you to select a file from your drive and copies its URL to be stored in ERPNext.
+It is tested for ERPNext 10.1.76, Frappe 10.1.68.

 <img src="https://raw.githubusercontent.com/osmansen/ERPNext-GFPicker/master/googleFilePicker.png">